xpack-dev-tools/clang-xpack/README-RELEASE.md

 ### Check Git

+In the `xpack-dev-tools/clang-xpack` Git repo:

 - switch to the `xpack-develop` branch
 - if needed, merge the `xpack` branch

+No need to add a tag here, it'll be added when the release is created.

 ### Increase the version